by Jonas E. Alexis, Fredrick Toben, and Michael Hoffman

 Michael Hoffman is the author of The Great Holocaust Trial: The Landmark Battle for the Right to Doubt the West’s Most Sacred Relic, which was banned by Amazon on August 13.

-Jonas E. Alexis: Whatever you may want to say about the late Robert Faurisson, it should certainly be understood that he paid a huge price for standing against the Holocaust establishment, a vampire squid which wraps around the Western world, destroying any historical scholarship or enquiry about World War II in general and Nazi Germany in particular.
+Jonas E. Alexis: Whatever you may want to say about the late Robert Faurisson, it should certainly be understood that he paid a huge price for standing against the Holocaust establishment, a vampire squid that wraps around the Western world, destroying any historical scholarship or inquiry about World War II in general and Nazi Germany in particular.

-You want to ask important questions about gas chambers?
-You want to challenge the official narrative by counterarguments and serious evidence?
-You want people to respond to your arguments, doubts, and queries about Nazi Germany?
+Do you want to ask important questions about gas chambers?
+Do you want to challenge the official narrative with counterarguments and serious evidence?
+Do you want people to respond to your arguments, doubts, and queries about Nazi Germany?
 Well, welcome to the anti-Semitic club.

 Faurisson was called “the father of Holocaust denial” precisely because he did what people of reason should have done long ago: he challenged the Holocaust cult, the ideology which continues to suck the life out of anything that smells like serious historical scholarship.
 Noam Chomsky, to his credit, did not believe that Faurisson was an anti-Semite.
 Chomsky declared then:

 “Dr. Robert Faurisson has served as a respected professor of twentieth-century French literature and document criticism for over four years at the University of Lyon-2 in France.
 Since 1974 he has been conducting extensive historical research into the ‘Holocaust question.

 “Since he began making his findings public, Professor Faurisson has been subject to a vicious campaign of harassment, intimidation, slander, and physical violence in a crude attempt to silence him.
 Fearful officials have even tried to stop him from further research by denying him access to public libraries and archives.